Vaping, smoking increase risk of dementia

 "They are under the same umbrella.
 Smoking and vaping are the same," Anlacan stressed.

-"The recommendation really is to stop so 'wag na mag-smoke kasi (don't smoke because) it's not like alcohol na may moderation," she added.
+"The recommendation really is to stop so don't smoke because it's not like alcohol na may moderation," she added.

-Meanwhile, those who drink alcoholic beverages are also encouraged to only consume alcohol in moderate amounts.
+Meanwhile, those who drink alcohol are encouraged to do so in moderation.

 "The alcohol intake should be occasional and occasional means that's less than once every quarter," she added.